-Many systems sift through large amounts of information in response to a user inquiry or programmed functions.
+2.2a Many systems sift through large amounts of information in response to a user inquiry or programmed functions.
 Systems may help identify areas that were previously not obvious and need additional research by agents, analysts, or other employees.
 Some systems perform complex analytical tasks resulting in, among other types of data, matching, relational analysis, scoring, reporting, or pattern analysis.
-Describe any type of analysis the system conducts and the data that is created from the analysis.
+Describe any type of analysis the system conducts and the data that is created from the analysis? eCare Manager and CPRS/EHR are the primary tools utilized with TeleCritical Care.
+The data obtained via eCare Manager could potentially be used for reporting purposes as they relate to morbidity and mortality of ICU patients.

-Version Date: October 1, 2021 Page 11 of 33 If the system creates or makes available new or previously unutilized information about an individual, explain what will be done with the newly derived information.
+2.2b If the system creates or makes available new or previously unutilized information about an individual, explain what will be done with the newly derived information.
 Will it be placed in the individual's existing record?
 Will a new record be created?
 Will any action be taken against or for the individual identified because of the newly derived data?
 If a new record is created, will the newly created information be accessible to Government employees who make determinations about the individual?
 If so, explain fully under which circumstances and by whom that information will be used.